vasirishi/RepData_PeerAssessment1/PA1_template.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

-Loading the dplyr library for doing the "summarise" operation on the data set.
+Loading the neccessary library for processing the dataset.
+Here we load dplyr, timeDate and lattice packages.

 ```r